Skip to main content

 "It can be normal," says John Ryan, MD, a cardiologist with University of Utah Health.
 "This is what we call exertional intolerance.
 It happens when you elevate your heart suddenly, and your body needs more oxygen."

-Right now, the American Heart Association recommends at least 150 minutes a week of moderate exercise, or 75 minutes a week of vigorous exercise.
-That's roughly 30 minutes a day five days a week.
-It's an easy goal to attain, and it cuts the risk of heart attack and stroke.
-However, it doesn't guarantee you still won't find yourself winded at times.
+The American Heart Association recommends at least 150 minutes a week of moderate exercise, or 75 minutes a week of vigorous exercise.
+That's roughly 30 minutes a day five days a week which has many health benefits including lowering the risk of heart attack and stroke.
+However, even with regular exercise, it doesn't guarantee you still won't find yourself winded at times.

 Of course, you should pay attention to the signals your body is sending you.
-"You may be out of breath because you are out of shape, or because of age," says Ryan.
+"You may be out of breath because you are out of shape, or because of age," Ryan says.
 "If it's a common occurrence or persistent, you may want to consider getting more exercise or making lifestyle changes like losing weight to make exertion easier."

 So, When Should You Seek Medical Advice on Breathlessness?